 Your username for logging in to your Dashboard should not be “admin.”
 It should not be your name, your website’s name, or anything else that appears on your website.
 It should not be the correct spelling of a word (use creative or phonetic misspellings).
 It should include numbers as well as letters.
 WordPress usernames are not case sensitive, and cannot include most special characters, so make the most of length and a unique letter/number combination.

 Create a Strong Login Password

 Strong passwords are a must.
 The days of using a dictionary word for a password are over.
-Use a password generator, and have your browser remember it so you don’t have to enter it every time.
+Use a password generator, and have your browser or a password manager such as LastPass remember it so you don’t have to enter it every time.
 Your password should be at least 24 characters long, and should include upper and lower case letters, numbers, and special characters.
 Remember that hackers run automated programs that can attempt to log into your site far more rapidly than a human.